Skip to Main Content

 A: You can search our Theses through Primo VE

-Type in the title, author or keyword associated with the these into the main search box.
-As you do so, you will notice that the option appears in a dropdown menu for you to limit your search to Theses, allowing you to target your searches to retrieve these items only.
+Type the title, author, or keyword into the main search box.
+As you do so, you will notice that the option appears in a drop-down menu to limit your search to Theses, allowing you to target your searches to retrieve these items only.

 Q: Can I include in-copyright content in my thesis?
 I have to publish it in the repository.

-A: Please be advised that by submitting your thesis into the institutional repository RCSI Library is effectively publishing your thesis under Creative Commons license.
-We are not allowed to publish any intellectual property that we're not given consent to under the Copyright Act 2000).
-You as the author sign a Copyright Declaration Form, which allows us to publish in the repository, however if there is any other content that you are not the rights holder, that will restrict us from publishing your work.
+A: Please be advised that by submitting your thesis to the institutional repository, RCSI Library is effectively publishing your thesis under a Creative Commons license.
+We are not allowed to publish any intellectual property that we have not been given consent to under the Copyright Act 2000.
+You, as the author sign a Copyright Declaration Form, which allows us to publish in the repository, however if there is any other content that you are not the rights holder, that will restrict us from publishing your work.